 Comparing The Two Wifis: 2.4 GHz and 5 GHz

 The use of each of these two bands is for different purposes.
 It is because they transmit different frequencies and have different wavelengths.
 The Wi-Fi with 5 GHz has a shorter wavelength.
 As a result, it has more speed and can be used by a higher number of users.
 On the other hand, the 2.4 GHz has a longer wavelength, because of which it does not have enough bandwidth.
 A limited number of users only can handle it.

-On the other side of the coin, 2.4 GHz Wi-Fi is better as its signals can pave their way through hard and solid objects and cover a longer distance comparatively.
-On the contrary, the 5 GHz Wi-Fi cannot pass over harder objects and longer distances.
+On the other side, 2.4 GHz Wi-Fi is better as its signals can pave their way through hard and solid objects and cover a longer distance comparatively.
+On the contrary, 5 GHz Wi-Fi cannot pass over harder objects and longer distances.

-There are specifics times when one of the dual-bands is better to use.
+There are specific times when one of the dual bands is better to use.
 Some scenarios are listed below:

 At What Times The 2.4 GHz Wi-Fi Band is Better?

 There are specific scenarios when the 2.4 GHz Wi-Fi band is better than the other.
 Some of these scenarios are:

 - When you have work, that is fine with a lesser bandwidth.

 - While you are using Wi-Fi very far from the router.

 - When you believe that a single-band router is safer to use.